Updated: a day ago

 Let's say I've got some black text.
-I want to fill it with a simple, white-to-black gradient instead, but keep it editable.
-If I make sure I’ve got the ‘fill’ icon selected, and click on the gradient I want in the Swatches window, then according to the fill icon the text is now filled with a gradient.
+I want to keep it editable and fill it with a simple, white-to-black gradient.
+If I make sure I’ve got the ‘fill’ icon selected, and click on the gradient I want in the Swatches window, then according to the fill icon (at the bottom of the toolbox) the text is now filled with a gradient.
 But it’s not.
 It’s still just black.
 So, how do you do it?

 It’s weird.
 It probably helps if you say a few magic sounding words as you do this, because it’s...well, weird.

 First, open the Appearance window.
 Then, while the text is selected with the Selection tool, press the 'forward slash’ key.
 The text vanishes.

 Then press ‘command’ or ‘control' (depending on if you're on a Mac or a PC) and 'forward slash’.
 The text reappears.

 Then press the full stop.
 And the text is filled with the gradient.

 Because, you're done.
 Your text is now filled with a gradient.
 And, it's still editable.
 And, you have NO idea what happened.